Facebook pixelCharles L. Branch BrainHealth Award

 Created in 2010 and offered jointly by Center for BrainHealth and the Helen Wills Neuroscience Institute at UC Berkeley, the Branch Award honors neuroscientists who have made tremendous breakthroughs in brain discoveries and are luminaries advancing brain health research.

-The award’s namesake, Dr. Charles L. Branch, was a leading scholar, neurosurgeon and humanitarian.
-Dr. Branch grew up in West Tennessee and graduated from Vanderbilt University Medical School in 1953.
-After a rotating internship at the University of Chicago, he completed his neurosurgical residency at the Montreal Neurological Institute under the guidance of Dr. Wilder Penfield (1891- 1976) and Dr. Theodore Rassmussen (1959-1968).
-In 1968 he moved to San Antonio to join the faculty of UT Health Science Center at San Antonio and entered private practice.
+After graduating from Vanderbilt University Medical School, Dr. Branch completed an internship at the University of Chicago and a neurosurgical residency at the Montreal Neurological Institute at McGill University, under the guidance of Dr. Wilder Penfield (1891- 1976) and Dr. Theodore Rassmussen (1959-1968).
+In 1968 he joined the faculty of UT Health Science Center San Antonio and entered private practice.
 After retiring in 1994, he dedicated an extraordinary amount of time, energy and support to notable medical missions in Haiti, Guyana and Nigeria.
-He died in 2013, with his family surrounding him at his home in San Antonio.
+He died in 2013, at his home in San Antonio with his family by his side.

 Award Recipients